br1code/learning/C# and .NET/Concurrency/Multithreading vs Asynchronous vs Parallel.md

 Asynchronous programming is best suited for **I/O-bound tasks that can be performed concurrently**.

 Multithreading is best suited for **scenarios where multiple independent tasks need to be performed concurrently**.

+The **most modern way** of executing some logic on a different thread in C# and .NET is by using the async/await pattern with the Task class.
+This allows you to write asynchronous code that runs on a separate thread without having to deal with the low-level details of thread management.